cooper/wikifier/doc/language.md

    This string variable has [b]bold text[/b] and [@another_variable];
 */
 ```
-Now that the variable is defined with the formatting still unevaluated, so
+Now the variable is defined with the formatting still unevaluated, so
 accessing it as `[@my_text]` would display the raw formatting code.
 Instead,
 we use `[%my_text]` to display it which tells the parser to format the
 contents of the variable as we retrieve its value.